petruswagnavian/cse15l-lab-reports/lab3.md

 ![image](https://github.com/petruswagnavian/cse15l-lab-reports/assets/141669683/dea869cc-5fd5-4f96-86a7-261833dcd422)

-Before the fix, the bug exists in the code of the method `reverseInPlace`.
+Before the fix, the bug exists in the code of the method `reverseInPlace`:
 ```
 static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {